Oracle does not offer an MSI-file for download, but the EXE installer is internally based on an MSI file, so it is available.

 ARPNOREPAIR is also set to 1.
 This is unfortunate, but one should probably not change it.

 But you should change these properties in the MSI file, for example with Orca:

 The three java-specific changes regarding the updaters can also be made with this script:

 Save this script, then drag and drop the file jre1.7.0_x.msi onto it.

 For more info see Java Deployment Guide.

 For security reasons many people recommend to not use Java any more at all, or only when absolutely necessary.
-If you need it only for local software, then you should disable the web browser plugin.
+If you need Java only to run local apps, then you should disable the web browser plugin.
 This prevents that security vulnerabilities can be exploited by planting malware on web pages.

 Starting with Java version 1.7.10, the installation of the plugin can be disabled by specifying WEB_JAVA=0 either as command line argument for the installer (found in this technote), or as property in the MSI-file.
 Oracle does not tell that this also works as property in the MSI-file, thanks Miles for this great find and for telling me.